"How to email a professor"

 Anyway, the advice offered by Leddy is pretty darn good, the sort of “common sense” that sometimes needs to be directly taught in order to be realized.

-4 thoughts on “"How to email a professor"”
+4 Replies to “"How to email a professor"”

 1. With my developing writers, I care more that they email at all, so I don’t make much of the address names–except to point out that if their email name is different from their real name, like say, “2hot4U” belonging to Fred Student, that they need to sign their messages with their real name.